rkr / data-diff

 'D0001' => ['A Pencil', 2.9499, 2481]

-is in both cases 2.95
+is 2.95

-.
+in both cases.
 This is where the Schema

-When you define a MemoryDiffStorage
+When defining a MemoryDiffStorage

-you specify two schemas.
-One for the key-part and one for the value-part:
+, you specify two schemas: one for the key part and one for the value part:

 A MemoryDiffStorage

-consists of two storages: StoreA
+consists of two stores: StoreA

 and StoreB